Go Back

 • 4 tablespoons high-quality tahini

-• 4 tablespoons freshly squeezed lemon juice from approx. 2 lemons
+• 4 tablespoons freshly squeezed lemon juice about 2 lemons

 • 1/2 cup finely chopped fresh flat-leaf parsley plus more for garnish